alang100/PRML_Bird_Species_Classification/README.md

 # PRML_Bird_Species_Classification
 This was my major Pattern Recognition and Machine Learning Project.
+It is a an image classification project using various machine learning techniques.

 This was an evaluation of various machine learning classification models and data preparation steps to evaluate how they performed and compared to each other.
 It was a fantastic learning experience.